ntanis-dev/essentials-for-spotify/README.md

 - **Play Context**\
   Map this button to any supported Spotify URL and press it to start playing.

+- **Add to Playlist**\
+  Adds the currently playing song to a selected playlist.
+Choose your playlist from the settings and optionally display the playlist name and/or song name with automatic scrolling for long text.

 ### Dials
 - **Playback Control**\